weewx/weewx/docs/quickstarts/v5-upgrade.md

 This is a guide for migrating V4.x installations that were installed using the `setup.py` method, to Version 5.0.

+## Code vs user data
 With V5.0, there is now a clean separation between *WeeWX code*, and *user data*.
 They are stored in separate areas, rather than everything under `/home/weewx`.

+### WeeWX code
-*WeeWX code* is now in the normal Python directories.
-It is generic, and not specific to any particular installation.
-It includes:
+With one exception, the software used by the WeeWX application is now kept in the normal Python directories, rather than under `/home/weewx/bin`.
+This software includes:

 - Executables such as `weewxd` and `wee_reports`;
 - Their libraries.

+### User data
-By contrast, *user data* is specific to your installation.
+By contrast, *user data* is specific to your station.
 By default, it is now stored in your home directory in `~/weewx-data`, although you may continue to use your old user data located in `/home/weewx` by following this guide.
 User data includes: